google/android-fhir/codelabs/engine/README.md

     engine instance to use for syncing.

-1. In your ViewModel, `PatientListViewModel.kt`, you'll set up a one-time sync mechanism. locate and add this code to the `triggerOneTimeSync()` function:
+1. In your ViewModel, `PatientListViewModel.kt`, you'll set up a one-time sync mechanism.
+Locate and add this code to the `triggerOneTimeSync()` function:

     ```kotlin
     viewModelScope.launch {